o1-labs/proof-systems/book/src/specs/kimchi.md

    (TODO: most likely only the quotient polynomial is chunked) with the right powers of $\zeta^n$ and $(\zeta * \omega)^n$.
 4. Compute the commitment to the linearized polynomial $f$.
+   To do this, add the constraints of all of the gates, of the permutation, and optionally of the lookup.
+   (See the separate sections in the [constraints](#constraints) section.)
+   Any polynomial should be replaced by its associated commitment, contained in the verifier index or in the proof, unless a polynomial has its evaluation provided by the proof in which case the evaluation should be used in place of the commitment.
 5. Compute the (chuncked) commitment of $ft$
    (see [Maller's optimization](../crypto/plonk/maller_15.html)).
 6. List the polynomial commitments, and their associated evaluations,